About Amy

 Who I support

-I provide online support for binge eating and emotional eating across the UK, helping you stop binge eating and build a more balanced relationship with food.
-My programmes are designed for adults and adolescents who feel stuck in patterns of binge eating, emotional eating, or a chaotic relationship with food.
-Many people who join describe swinging between restriction and overeating, feeling out of control around food, or using eating as a way to cope with stress, overwhelm, or difficult emotions.
+Clients often describe swinging between restriction and overeating, feeling out of control around food, or using eating to cope with stress, overwhelm, or difficult emotions.
 Others simply want to stop thinking about food all the time, break out of diet cycling, and build a calmer, more balanced way of eating.